-- Suspiciously Similar Substitute - "Seagull" swipes the bassline from "Taxman" by The Beatles; "Chelsea Girl" nicks the guitar melody from "Ticket to Ride".
+- Suspiciously Similar Substitute: "Seagull" swipes the bassline from "Taxman" by The Beatles; "Chelsea Girl" nicks the guitar melody from "Ticket to Ride".

-- Depending on the printing.
-Some of the earlier, rarer prints have the name of the album and band on it and nearly all of the vinyl copies have that.
+- Textless Album Cover: Nowhere, depending on the printing.
+Some of the earlier, rarer prints have the name of the album and band on it; nearly all of the vinyl copies have that.